PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

  This course is licensed under MIT.
  It is open source.
  If you want to suggest a major re-write then create a new Issue under Issues.
- If you want to contribute
+ If you want to contribute an edit just make pull request.

+ # Currently under development
+ this course is still ebing written as you read this.
+This (paragraph) will be removed once the course is finished.